-If you are disabled, or becoming disabled, the DSLC Home Access Modifications Program will install ramps, lifts, grab-bars, and other devices to provide access to your home at no cost to you.
+If you are an individual with a disability, or one that is becoming disabled, the DSLC Home Access Modification Program will install ramps, lifts, grab-bars, and other devices to provide access to your home at no cost to you.

-If you qualify, the HAM Program will conduct the necessary assessments and make the needed modifications.
+If you qualify, the HAM Program will conduct the necessary assessments and make needed modifications to your home.

 “It’s great to know you can get out and go – no stairs to climb”